 Speaking about the disruptions caused due to the health crisis, chairman, president, and CEO of Adobe Shantanu Narayen said, from my perspective, unprecedented times are the best times for disruption.
 We are not going back to the old normal and that represents a very significant and unique opportunity for all startups.

-The Startup Connect Program at its virtually held West Coast Summit focused on strengthening US-India bilateral ties through startups.
+At its virtually held West Coast Summit, the Startup Connect Program focused on strengthening US-India bilateral ties through startups.
 The summit brought together over 300 executives including 100 startups, 100 Fortune 500 companies, and senior officials from both governments.

 USISPF president and CEO Mukesh Aghi shared data on job creation and entrepreneurial immigration between the US and India.